avigloz/ahura/README.md

 ### Simple project

-Let's say you have a file called `app.js` which needs the following function from the following libraries:
+Let's say you have a file called `app.js` which needs the following function from the following modules/packages:

 [`sortBy`, `cloneDeep`, `isEqual`] from `lodash`